reidandrew91/twitter-bot/README.md

 On https://uptimerobot.com, add a new monitor.
 Choose HTTP(s), give it a name, and post your URL.
 You can choose the amount of time you want the server to ping that URL but I just kept it set at 5 minutes.
 Create monitor.

+You now have a twitter-bot that will run constantly, retweeting every 5 minutes.